-If I told you there is a way for you to live happier, healthier, accumulate wealth and build social status; would you be interested?
+Would you be interested if I told you there is a way for you to live happier and healthier, accumulate wealth, and build social status?

-Finally, what if in addition to the above mentioned opportunities you would realize higher civic participation, enhance your volunteering activity and lessen any need for public assistance?
-Is there anyone reading who I haven’t created a mild case of curiosity in now?
+Finally, what if, in addition to the above-mentioned opportunities, you would realize higher civic participation, enhance your volunteering activity and lessen any need for public assistance?
+Is there anyone reading who I haven’t created a mild case of curiosity about now?

-Homeownership, in addition to the benefits I cited above, accounted for 14 percent of the United States economic activity in the housing sector alone.
-Homeowner’s real estate holdings totaled $16,500,000,000,000.00 ($16.5 trillion, included 000’s for effect) in 2010.
+Homeownership, in addition to the benefits I cited above, accounted for 14 percent of the United States’ economic activity in the housing sector alone.
+Homeowners’ real estate holdings totaled $16,500,000,000,000.00 ($16.5 trillion, included 000’s for effect) in 2010.
 This is after all the devastation we have realized in our “Great Recession.”
-If we subtract liabilities, the net value (equity) of American homeowner’s in 2010 is $6.3 trillion; astounding!
+If we subtract liabilities, American homeowners’ net value (equity) in 2010 was $6.3 trillion; astounding!

-If we go back to the turn of the 20th Century American’s homeownership rate was below 50%.
+If we go back to the turn of the 20th Century, America’s homeownership rate was below 50%.
 It has gradually increased to a record high in 2004 of 69% and is currently hovering around 67% as I write this piece.

-A fact discussed as a component of adding the benefits I have covered is the stability homeownership provides to community.
-A homeowner moves far less frequently than does a renter.
-The difference is staggering; a renter changes residence 6 times as often as do homeowners.
-Homeowners who do move cite they do so: first– to a better home or neighborhood, second– for family reasons and lastly– for employment.
+A fact discussed as a component of adding the benefits I have covered is the stability homeownership provides to the community.
+A homeowner moves far less frequently than a renter.
+The difference is staggering; a renter changes residence 6 times as often as homeowners.
+Homeowners who do move cite they do so: first– to a better home or neighborhood, second– for family reasons, and lastly– for employment.

-Homeowner’s have positive impact on their children in both achieving higher levels of education and reducing deviant behavior.
-Studies show the home purchase is one of the largest financial decisions we make; homeowners tend show greater responsibility through managing the financial commitment and maintaining skills required to handle the payments.
-Additionally, bad behavior which would detract from the value is minimized in the home and parents help, “police the neighborhood” eliminating similar activities outside.
-It comes to reason that with children reaching higher levels of education their earning capacity improves as well.
+Homeowners positively impact their children by achieving higher levels of education and reducing deviant behavior.
+Studies show that home purchase is one of our largest financial decisions; homeowners tend to show greater responsibility through managing their financial commitment and maintaining the skills required to handle the payments.
+Additionally, bad behavior which would detract from the value is minimized in the home, and parents help “police the neighborhood,” eliminating similar activities outside.
+It comes to reason that with children reaching higher levels of education, their earning capacity improves as well.

-Children who grow up in a home, which is owned, have a much higher probability of becoming a homeowner.
-Part of our societies push to improve learning should include a strategy to promote homeownership.
+Children who grow up in an owned home have a much higher probability of becoming a homeowner.
+Part of our society’s push to improve learning should include a strategy to promote homeownership.

-Civic duties increase as the natural move from spending time and money maintaining the home, spills over into interest in the quality of the surrounding community.
-The political process too is improved as incentives to protect the neighborhood are managed through concern over who is making community decisions.
-Homeowners vote at a much higher percentage (nearly 50% more) than do renters.
-Too, homeowners know the names of school board members and elected officials twice as often as do renters.
+Civic duties increase as the natural move from spending time and money maintaining the home spills over into an interest in the quality of the surrounding community.
+The political process to is improved as incentives to protect the neighborhood are managed through concern over who is making community decisions.
+Homeowners vote at a much higher percentage (nearly 50% more) than renters.
+Too, homeowners know the names of school board members and elected officials twice as often as renters.

-Ownership includes the feeling of individual autonomy, through possessing our own property.
-Wealth is created with the appreciation of the asset, which over time has proven to be reliable investment.
-Homeowner’s are better able to deal with financial setbacks or deal with being laid off because they can access their equity.
-This gives community self-reliant citizens who don’t require as much public assistance.
+Ownership includes the feeling of individual autonomy through possessing our own property.
+Wealth is created with the appreciation of the asset, which has proven to be a reliable investment over time.
+Homeowners can better deal with financial setbacks or being laid off because they can access their equity.
+This gives the community self-reliant citizens who don’t require as much public assistance.

-As people become homeowners they are likely to have higher life satisfaction, higher self-esteem and a higher perceived control of their life.
+As people become homeowners, they are likely to have higher life satisfaction, higher self-esteem, and higher perceived control of their life.
 The homeowners develop a sense of being able to do things as well as anyone participating in stable relationships.
-Homeowner’s feel self-fulfillment having reached the milestone of achieving, “The American Dream.”
+Homeowners feel self-fulfillment having reached the milestone of achieving “The American Dream.”